katiany/dentaltheme/README.md

-WP Theme created with focus on dentists
+Dental WP Theme
 ===

-This theme was built on the `underscores` theme.
+This theme was built on the `underscores` theme, with focus on dentists.

 Files changed in order to achieve the current looking: